CSUSBIndependentStudy/centos/GIT-SUBMISSION-INSTRUCTIONS.md

     ls -a ~

-The ls command lists the contents of a folder (also called a directory).
+The _ls_ command lists the contents of a folder (also called a directory).
-The -a argument means list all the contents, including the hidden files and folders.
+The _-a_ argument means list all the contents, including the hidden files and folders.
 The tilda character '~' refers to your home folder.

-Under Windows, you can open the the Git Bash program and run the commands given above for OS X and Limux. alternatively, the following command will show the contents of your home folder.
+Under Windows, you can start the Git Bash program and run commands similar to OS X and Limux.
+Alternatively, the following command will show the contents of your home folder.

     dir %HOME%

 If you want to use the Windows file viewer (Windows Explorer), you need to configure it to show hidden files and folders if you want to look for the .ssh folder using this tool.
+Use the tool's menu to do this.

 If you do not find a .ssh folder, then run the following command to generate a public-private key pair, which will also create the .ssh folder to contain them.
-This comand will prompt you for a passphrase -- do NOT enter a passphrase, just press enter when asked for one (which it does several times).
+This comand will prompt you for a passphrase but __do NOT enter a passphrase__, just press enter when asked for one (which it does several times).
-Also, accept the default file name and location.
-Replace "Your name" with your name.
+Also, accept the default file name and location, and replace "Your name" with your name.

     ssh-keygen -t rsa -C "Your name"

-After running this command, verify that the .ssh folder exists and contains your private and public keys.
+After running this command, verify that the .ssh folder was created and contains your private and public keys.
+Your public key is stored in the following location.

+    ~/.ssh/id_rsa.pub

 Your private key is stored in the following location.

     ~/.ssh/id_rsa

-Your public key is stored in the following location.

-    ~/.ssh/id_rsa.pub

-You should keep you private key secret but you can distribute your public key.
+You can distribute your public key, but keep your private key secret.
 Other systems will use your public key to create a cryptographic challenge that only the holder of the private key can solve.
 This is called asymmetric key encryption and is the foundation for most of the secure communication on the Internet.